-Team Name: Primary Contact/Title: Phone: Email Address: Mobile: VENUE NOMINATI ED TO HOST FIRST QU JALIFYING ROUND GAME: Competition Dates Preferred Date Venue Name (only one venue may be listed) Proposed Kickoff Time (local time): Saturday, Sept.
-21 or Sunday, Sept.
-22: (local tillie).
-VENUE NOMINATI ED TO HOST SECOND QUALIFYING ROUND GAME: Competition Dates Preferred Date Venue Name (only one venue may be listed) Proposed Kickoff Time (local time): Saturday, Oct.
-19 or Sunday, Oct.
-20: (local time).
-VENUE NOMINATI ED TO HOST THIRD Q UALIFYING ROUND GAME: Competition Dates Preferred Date Venue Name (only one venue may be listed) Proposed Kickoff Time (local time): Saturday, Nov.
-23 or Sunday, Nov.
-24: (local tillie). ne Application Form on behalf of my team.
-I agree to the f the games sought after here. terms set forth by Signature: Date:

-Note: The Commissioner shall have the authority to set outside of the confirmed schedule the date for any match if such a change is in the best interests of the tournament.
+Team Name: Primary Contact/Title: Phone: Email Address: Mobile: VENUE NOMINAT ED TO HOST FIRST QU UALIFYING ROUND GAME: Competition Dates Preferred Date Venue Name (only one venue may be listed) Proposed Kickoff Time Saturday, Sept.
+18 or Sunday, Sept.
+19: (local time): VENUE NOMINAT ED TO HOST SECOND QUALIFYING ROUND GAME: Competition Dates Preferred Date Venue Name (only one venue may be listed) Proposed Kickoff Time (local time): Saturday, Oct.
+16 or Sunday, Oct.
+17: (iocai unic).
+VENUE NOMINAT ED TO HOST THIRD Q UALIFYING ROUND GAME: Competition Dates Preferred Date Venue Name (only one venue may be listed) Proposed Kickoff Time Saturday, Nov.
+20 or Sunday, Nov.
+21: (local time): ne Application Form on behalf of my team.
+I agree to the f the games sought after here. terms set forth by Signature: Date: Note: The Commissio the best interests of the • y to set outside of the confirmed schedule the date for any match if such a change is in